xndong1020/Webpack4-in-2020/README.md

 ...
 ```

-Also 'mode' will automatically enable a few built-in optimizations
+Also 'mode' will automatically enable a few built-in optimizations.
+For example, `TerserPlugin` is enabled by default

 'development' mode file sizes: